 At the end of our conversation, each one decided to abstain from voting.
-Hopefully, he will do better at the State GOP than he has done in Montgomery County.
+Hopefully, he will do better at the state GOP than he has done in Montgomery County.

 Havis spoke about party unity and bringing the various factions together.
-Helmeniak pulled out the classic “I will not hold my opponents youth and inexperience…” line.
-Kingston’s efforts to defeat a ballot measure out in Queen Anne’s County was also touted.
+Helminiak pulled out the classic “I will not hold my opponents’ youth and inexperience…” line, and Kingston touted his efforts to defeat a ballot measure Queen Anne’s County.

 Brandon Cooper nominated Maria Pycha for the position.
 Blaire Reed nominated Shannon Wright.